andrelmfarias/rfcs/grid/20190821-grid-platform.md

 ##### Disadvantages
 - High complexity.
+- The network can be overheadead by control messages. (update/join/remove messages propagated on the network)
-- Less scalability (to add new nodes, we will need to propagate this on the network).
+- Less scalability (to add/remove nodes, we will need to propagate this on the network).

 ## Detailed Design